Waqar Akbar Cheema

 3. Alleged Problems

-Firstly, it has been said by some that it is irrational to assert that a man slept with sixty or even more women in a single night.
-Maududi, who generally rebutted the arguments of hadith rejecters on many issues, slips and makes the following skeptical remarks on this narration in his commentary to Qur’an 38:35:
+Firstly, it has been said by someone that it is irrational to assert that a man slept with sixty or even more women in a single night.
+Maududi (d.
+1399/1979), who generally rebutted the arguments of hadith rejecters on many issues, slips and makes the following skeptical remarks on this narration in his commentary to Qur’an 38:35:

 But the subject matter of the hadith is patently against reason, and proclaims aloud that such a thing could not have been said by the Holy Prophet, as reported.
 But, on the contrary, he might have probably mentioned it as an example of the foolish and nonsensical tale-telling of the Jews, and the hearer might have misunderstood that the Holy Prophet himself had stated it as an event.
 To force the people to accept such traditions only on the strength of their chains of transmitters would be making religion a matter of mockery and jest.
 Everyone can calculate for himself that even in the longest night of winter the interval between the ‘Isha and the Fajr Prayers cannot be more than ten or eleven hours.
 If the minimum number of the wives were 60, it would mean that Prophet Sulayman (peace be upon him) went on having intercourse with them continuously for 10 to 11 hours that night at the rate of six wives per hour, without having a moment’s rest.
 Is it practically possible?
 And can it be expected that the Holy Prophet might have related it as an event?

 Here his assertions are baseless and lack the depth of analysis that we find with other scholars.
 Following points need careful consideration:

 a) The number of women is not central to the theme of the hadith nor has it any legal or moral significance.